k3ntako/High-School-Internship/HTML/HTML.md

 ## Homework

+### Create a website

 Your homework is to create a new website.
-You can choose any topic you are interested in (e.g., ) and you will present on them.
+You can choose any topic you are interested in (e.g., hobby or a country or something you learned at school) and you will present on them.
 Make sure you include everything in the "Requirements" section.

-Requirements
+#### Requirements

-- Create your own branch.
-Make sure it's descriptive (e.g., `kentaro-week-1-hw`).
-- Inside your directory, create a new directory called: "Week-1-Homework".
-Put your new website in here.
+- Create a file called `profile.html` in the project folder (`[your username].github.io`) we created earlier.
 - Find an HTML tag we did **not** talk about today.
 See the "Resources" section below for a link to find more tags.
 - Make sure to include at least these tags: